 However, if you find the right premises with a healthy footfall and adequate space, you can expect to enjoy high profit margins in the coffee shop industry.

-Lincolnshire is home to a variety of business opportunities beyond the industries outlined in this article; the shire is fast-becoming a hub for hi-tech manufacturing, software and agri-tech sectors.
+Lincolnshire is home to a variety of possibilities beyond 5 best business opportunities outlined here.
+The shire is fast-becoming a hub for hi-tech manufacturing, software and agri-tech sectors.